drufball/yosai/_drafts/attachment-issues.md

 feedback:
 ---
 Gasp!
 It worked!

+Look at all these colors!
 Where is this?
 A farm?
 The detail is unbelievable.

 And if the resonance is right...
 Yes!
-All these memories.
+So many memories.
 Incredible!
 Ooph, I did _not_ get a happy one.

 And Manabu said it wouldn't work.
 Well who's laughing now, eh brother?
 Me!
 I'm laughing!
+Ha!
 From now on it's two against one!
 No more embarrassing--.

 Huh?
 Wait, stop screaming.
 Hey!
 Shut up.
 Listen.

 No seriously, stop freaking out.
 You're not going crazy.
-I just - cough, cough, splutter - Did you just throw water in your face?
+I just - cough, cough, splutter.

+Did you just throw water in your face?
 I felt it!
 I'm a GENIUS.
 The bond is even stronger than I expected.
 I wonder if I can...

 Hey!
 Slap yourself in the face.

-No?
+Shoot.
 I guess senses are the limit.

 At least you stopped screaming, though.
-That part wasn't fun.
+Nobody enjoyed that.
 I'm going to have to figure out some kind of filter for people who startle easily.
-It's like, what, you've never had a second consciousness spontaneously sprout in your mind?
-What are you, some kind of farmer?
-Oh...
+It's like, what's the big deal?
+So a second consciousness spontaneously sprouted in your mind.
+You don't have to freak out about it.

 Hey!
 Would you mind looking around?
 I want to see if there are any distinguishing substances I could use to filter out people like you when I try this again.

 What's that?
 Don't worry about it.
 It turns out you _are_ going crazy.
 No wait, I've got a better one.

-Ooooh, I'm a ghoooost.
+I'm a ghoooost.
+Oooooh.
 Now pick up that rock and tell me if it tastes like it has a higher than normal zinc concentration or I'll eat your soulllll.

 Ugh, this is taking so long.
 I have things to do!
 Manabu will be back soon with a location for the beast.
 I'll just have to figure something out for the filter on my own.